cs0320/server-gearup/README.md

 ## Running

-You can run the example by executing the `Server` class `main` method.
+You can run the example by executing the `edu.brown.cs.examples.moshiExample.server.Server` class `main` method.
 This starts up a real webserver on your computer.
 By default, it's set to use port `3232`, so you should be able (while the server is running!) to send requests via `localhost:3232` in your browser.
 The endpoint is `order`, so `localhost:3232/order` will produce an order result (or an error).

 There are also two test classes.